 A growing network of creative champions working with D/deaf, disabled and neurodiverse children and young people from across London

-Over the past four years, the Network has grown from 10 to 40 teachers, and is now a flagship for arts and creativity with social, high profile, feel-good events!
+Over the past four years, the Network has grown from 10 to 40 teachers, and is now a flagship for arts and creativity - offering teachers the chance to engage in social, high profile, feel-good events!